TL;DR

 20. Hotjar

 Hotjar is a powerful feedback tool that reveals the online behavior and voice of your users.
-Heatmaps, recording, and live, in-context feedback help you to spot problems with your customer experience, prioritize changes that matter, uncover opportunities for optimization, and get buy-in for your next big idea.
+Heatmaps, recording, and live, in-context feedback help you to spot problems with your customer experience, prioritize changes that matter, uncover opportunities for optimization, and collect ideas.

 Key features: